Engineering education: Internships

 Engineering internships are typically pursued by undergraduate students during the summer recess between the Spring and Fall semesters of the standard semester-based academic cycle (although some US universities abide by a 'quarter' or 'trimester' cycle).
 These internships usually have a duration of 8–12 weeks and may be part-time or full-time as well as paid or unpaid depending on the company; sometimes, students receive academic credit as an alternative or in addition to a wage.
 Shorter duration full-time internships over winter and other breaks are often available too, especially for those who have completed summer internships with the same firm.

 Internships are offered as temporary positions by engineering companies, and are often competitive in certain fields.
 They provide a way for companies to recruit and get familiar with individual students as potential full-time employment after graduation.
 Engineering internships also have numerous benefits for participating students.
-They provide hands-on learning outside of the classroom as well as an opportunity for the student to discover if her current choice of engineering discipline is appropriate based on her level of enjoyment of her internship role.
-Additionally, research and internship experiences have been shown to have a positive effect on engineering task self-efficacy (ETSE), a measure of a students' perception of her ability to perform engineering functions and related tasks.
+They provide hands-on learning outside of the classroom as well as an opportunity for the student to discover if their current choice of engineering discipline is appropriate based on their level of enjoyment of their internship role.
+Additionally, research and internship experiences have been shown to have a positive effect on engineering task self-efficacy (ETSE), a measure of a students' perception of their ability to perform engineering functions and related tasks.
 It is also considered advantageous to have internship or co-op experience before completion of undergraduate studies, as students who have practical engineering experience are considered to be more attractive to engineering employers.